 the inspection and copying by councillors and local electors of the Council’s accounts and/or orders of payments; and

-whether contracts with an estimated value below [60,000] or due to special circumstances are exempt from a tendering process or procurement exercise.
+whether contracts with an estimated value below 30,000 or due to special circumstances are exempt from a tendering process or procurement exercise.

 Financial regulations shall be reviewed regularly and at least annually for fitness of purpose.